mephistolist/icescraper/README.md

 Usage: icescraper -d example.com
     -h, --help                       Show help message
     -d, --domain DOMAIN              Specify a domain or host.
-Use http:// if no SSL is used.
 ```

 You can save its output to a file from the command-line like this: